speric/speric.github.com/_posts/2012-10-03-dynamic-images-or-a-lightweight-gravatar.markdown

 <p>This is a problem because sometimes talent change their <code>main_photo</code> based on what type of project they're being considered for (we let them know when they're added to a gallery, and what type of job it is).
 For example, right now we're managing a job for a client who is going to be photographing people running.
 As a result, some talent changed their <code>main_photo</code> to show them running or doing some sort of physical exercise.
 This should be reflected in the galleries, obviously!</p>

 <p>Basically what I needed was a service like <a href="http://gravatar.com">Gravatar</a>.
 One URL I could pass around between TalentSoup and Commissary that would always render the given talent's <code>main_photo</code>.
 I came up with a simple solution.
-I am not sure if this is the best way to accomplish this, but it works.</p>
+I am not sure if this is the best way to accomplish this, but it works.
+Here's a controller action that lives on the TalentSoup side:</p>

 <p>
 {% highlight ruby %}